Taylorcho123/DNarae/README.txt

 v 0.01.1.

-A problem that users can not use command-line argument was edited.
+A problem that users can not use command-line argument was resolved.

 Usage :
 > python DNarae.py open [file1]